Watch for wildlife on Oregon’s roads and highways

-Collisions with deer and elk tend to peak in October and November.
-So with the both the migration and breeding seasons coming up, here are a few tips for protecting you, and Oregon’s wildlife, while on the road.
+Collisions with deer and elk tend to peak in October and November with the onset of both migration and breeding seasons.
+Here are a few tips for protecting you, and Oregon’s wildlife, while on the road.

 Try to prevent collisions with these driving habits:

-Consider buying a voucher for the Watch for Wildlife license plate.
+7. Consider buying a Watch for Wildlife license plate for your car.
 The sale of these plates will provide critical funds for projects that help wildlife migrate safely, such as wildlife crossings over or under busy highways.
 And they look pretty cool, too.